ajac-zero/jj-ai/README.md

 ## How It Works

-`jjai` adds an `ai describe` subcommand to `jj` that generates commit descriptions using OpenAI's API based on the commit's diff.
+`jj-ai` adds an `ai` subcommand to `jj` that generates commit descriptions using OpenAI's API based on the commit's diff.

 ## Installation